Kennynyamai/rest_api/README.md

-# Flask REST API for Managing Persons
+# Flask REST API for HNG task

 A simple Flask-based REST API for CRUD operations on person records.